skrodahl/sorbits/README.md

 ## Background

 This is a casual, fast-paced game of skill.
-It really is designed to be something you can get really good at.
+It is designed to be something you can get really good at.

 Levels are really easy, and get gradually harder.
 Until you clear level 10.